AMITKESARI2000/rb-mips-simulator/README.md

 * Stalls have been added according to data dependencies only
 * Structural hazards have been removed assuming writing in 1st half of the cycle and reading in 2nd half of the cycle.

-Note:
-* We were unable to complete the phase 2.
-We tried implementing all the 5 HW units as objects and tried to find and accumulate the stalls based on the data dependency between the instructions.
+* We tried implementing all the 5 HW units as objects and tried to find and accumulate the stalls based on the data dependency between the instructions.
-* But somehow we were not able to properly deal with branch statements properly due to which any program having loops runs only a single time.
-* We tried to compare and jump to that instruction point but were unable to do so somehow, sorry.
+* We tried to compare and jump to that instruction point in the ID/RF stage itself.